GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-22 23:29:03 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-23 00:00:21 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 21.88 °C
-Condition: heavy intensity rain
+Condition: thunderstorm with light rain